 What you should know about Merrick Bank cash advances:

 Cash advances come with high APRs: Depending on the card and your overall creditworthiness, the cash advance APR can be as low as 26.20% (V) or as high as 28.20% - 35.20% (V).
 There’s no grace period on a cash advance so interest starts accruing right away.

 There is a cash advance fee: The fee for a cash advance is 4% (min $10).
 This is on top of any fees an ATM owner may charge.

-You will need a PIN for your Merrick Bank credit card to make a cash advance through an ATM.
+Cash advances require a PIN: To use a Merrick Bank credit card for cash advances at an ATM, you will need a PIN.
 If you didn’t create a PIN when you applied for the card, you can request one by calling customer service at (800) 204-5936.

 Bank teller: You can get a cash advance without a PIN at a bank branch, but you’ll need both your credit card and a government issued photo ID like a driver’s license or passport.

 Access checks: If your credit card issuer has sent you access, or convenience, checks, you can use them to withdraw cash at any bank that accepts them.
 Access checks are blank checks that draw on your credit line rather than your checking account.
 Some issuers send access checks without being asked, but you can also request them by calling customer service.
 Keep in mind that access checks are subject to the same high APRs and lack of grace periods as cash advances.

 Money-transfer service:You can buy a money order with a credit card from a service such as Western Union or MoneyGram.
 This would allow you to transfer funds to a recipient using just a phone number or email address.
 It won’t give you cash on the spot, but it could make it possible to ultimately spend part of your credit line in cash if you transfer the money to the right person.
 The transaction likely will be treated as a cash advance, however.